 - Another way to control grease is by discarding food wastes with other solid waste.

-How to maintain your grease trap.
+How to maintain your grease trap

 - To avoid undesirable consequences, it is imperative to keep your grease trap on a regular schedule.
 After all, it is no fun dealing with sewer blockage and backups.
-Most locations have a law that requires establishments to maintain and clean its grease traps every 90 days, while some states have laws that require the same every 60 days.
+Most locations have a law that requires establishments to maintain and clean their grease traps every 90 days, while some states have laws that require the same every 60 days.

 - Have a proper installation of your grease trap if you find out that there is very less or no grease accumulation in your grease trap, it is likely that it wasn’t installed correctly.